 On the Retail portfolios, an adjustment linked to a deterioration in the solvency of customers whose cost of living is impacted by inflation has been generalized at the end of 2022.
 The methodology used to calibrate this adjustment consists of estimating what proportion of the portfolio in Bucket 1 would be likely to switch to Bucket 2 by stressing cost-of-living factors and covering this part of the portfolio in Bucket 1 on the basis of the average provisioning rate for Buckets 1 and 2.
-The disinflation process observed in 2024 led to a total release of the adjustment at the end of 2024.
+With the structural decline in inflation and energy costs during 2023, which continued in 2024, the risk covered by this provision has disappeared in the countries concerned.
+Thus, the provision was gradually reversed over the 2024 financial year.